M3tering/Solaxy/README.md

 ### How to Run Tests
 1. Ensure you have Truffle installed: `npm install -g truffle`
+1. Install an run **Ganache**; a local ethereum blockchain environment
 1. Navigate to the project directory in your terminal.
 1. Run `npm install` to get the other dependencies
+1. To deploy the DAI contract, run `truffle migrate`
+1. Update `contracts/Solaxy.sol` & `test/Solaxy.test.js` with the DAI deployment address
 1. Run `truffle test` to execute the Mocha tests.

 ### License